 As part of their duties, officers enforce local laws adopted by the Harrison Township trustees.
 Among these are:

-Allows deputies to issue citations to people responsible for creating unreasonably loud, disturbing and unnecessary noises that disturb the people around them.
-Resolution specifies that noise emanating from horns, loudspeakers, animals, exhausts, construction equipment, blowers, stereos, “boom boxes,” radios and vehicle sound systems, among others, may be considered violations.
+Allows deputies to issue citations to people responsible for creating unreasonably loud, disturbing, and unnecessary noises that disturb the people around them.
+The resolution specifies that noise emanating from horns, loudspeakers, animals, exhausts, construction equipment, blowers, stereos, “boom boxes,” radios and vehicle sound systems, among others, may be considered violations.
+Read the Noise Resolution Number 70-1997 (PDF)